sidi69/baybot/README.md

 ## Usage example

 After running the tool you will be presented with a confirguration dialogue.
 Enter the amount of threads.
 For the best experience use < 500 threads (Prevents getting your IP rate limited).
-Then the final thing you need to do is provice the listing URL.
+Then the final thing you need to do is provide the listing URL.
 That's everything, the botting will start automatically.
 You can ALT + F4 when you have enough views added.

 ## Release History